Work collectively and contribute to your community!

 The Olympia Food Co-op is a truly unique place to work.
-Staff members receive equitable pay, excellent benefits, experience with consensus decision making, and the opportunity to hone a diverse set of skills.
+Full time collective members receive equitable pay, excellent benefits, 20% discount on Co-op purchases, experience with consensus decision making, scheduling flexibility and the opportunity to hone a diverse set of skills.
 From delivery processing to customer service, department management to meeting facilitation, policy making to financial coordination, the Co-op is looking for your talent and dedication.
+All positions involve both floor shifts and administrative duties and are payed equally within our collective structure.

 What do Staff Members Love about Working at the Co-op?